n3ziniuka5/docker-ubuntu-oracle-jdk/README.md

-docker-ubuntu-oracle-jdk
+Ubuntu with Oracle JDK
 ========================

 Docker image with Oracle JDK, based on Ubuntu.
+Check the tags for version information.